As you know, any Raspberry Pi installation starts with a default username (pi) and the same password (raspberry).

 Change the default username manually

-The previous method follows the best practices, but is a bit long with many steps and commands that might be hard to remember.
+The previous method follows the best practices but is a bit long with many steps and commands that might be hard to remember.

 You still need to be in root to do this safely:

-- Open a terminal or SSH session and switch to root:
+• Open a terminal or SSH session and switch to root:

 sudo su

-sed -i s/pi/<new_user>/g /etc/passwd
+sed -i s/<old_user>/<new_user>/g /etc/passwd

-sed -i s/pi/<new_user>/g /etc/shadow
+sed -i s/<old_user>/<new_user>/g /etc/shadow

-sed -i s/pi/<new_user>/g /etc/group
+sed -i s/<old_user>/<new_user>/g /etc/group

-sed -i s/pi/<new_user>/g /etc/sudoers
+sed -i s/<old_user>/<new_user>/g /etc/sudoers

-sed -i s/pi/<new_user>/g /etc/gshadow
+sed -i s/<old_user>/<new_user>/g /etc/gshadow

-mv /home/pi /home/<new_user>
+mv /home/<old_user> /home/<new_user>

 reboot

-I highly recommend creating a backup before doing this the first time – at least for the edit files.
+I highly recommend creating a backup before doing this the first time – at least for the edited files.
 If you have a lot of stuff installed, a full copy of your SD card is probably a good idea.

 The sed command is useful to replace one word with another in a file.
 You can find it in the “expert” commands listed in this article.

-Warning: As explained by Alex in the comments, it’s not a good idea to use these commands if you use other usernames containing “pi” in their name (spi, gpio).
-Adjust the filter depending on the existing users, or do it manually to be completely safe.
+Warning: As explained by Alex in the comments, it’s not a good idea to use these commands if you use other usernames containing the old username in their name (ex: replacing “pi” with “pat” will also replace “gpio” with “gpato”…).

 Note about USB devices